mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 -----------------

-I suppose anyone who comes from any version control system to git will be quickly surprised by it's utter lack of consistency in the UI.
+I suppose anyone who comes from any version control system to git will be quickly surprised by its utter lack of consistency in the UI.
 Steve Losh famously made fun of this in his `git koans
 <http://stevelosh.com/blog/2013/04/git-koans/>`_.